ForTheGold/text-classifier-amazon-dataset/README.D1.md

-# Artificial Meat Review Predictions - Deliverable One
+# Artificial Meat Review Predictions - Deliverable One & Two

 This is a group project by Tamar Brand-Perez, Tiffany Price, Ben Tubbs, and Jose Santos.
 ## Topic